3Kings Water Treatment Plant - Rendering

 The pedestrian walkway adjacent to the project site and along the west side of Three Kings Drive will remain in place for the duration of the project.

 Efforts to prevent the tracking of debris off the site continue.
-As the season changes, road sweeping will be adjusted to address changing conditions frommud to dust.
+As the season changes, road sweeping will be adjusted to address changing conditions from dust to mud.

 As equipment and materials deliveries become more frequent, crews will make efforts to address traffic conflicts along Three Kings Drive.

-A substantial amount of subgrade work has been completed on six structures.
-Subgrade work is beginning on the remaining two structures.
+A substantial amount of subgrade work has been completed on seven of the eight structures.
+Subgrade work is beginning on the remaining structure.

 Roadway Utility Work

-Utility work within Three Kings Drive is scheduled to occur in April and May 2021.
+Utility work within Three Kings Drive is scheduled to be complete and temporary pavement installed by November 15, 2021.
 Impacts to the neighborhood are being considered in scheduling the remaining work.
-Advance notice for traffic disruptions will be provided.
-One-way flagging operations will be in place during this work.

 The following key construction mitigation items are contained in Park City’s Conditional Use Permit and Building Permits.
 Park City Water is committed to meeting these items.